 Other Online Tools

-- EPA Releases Tool for Improving Water Quality at the Site, Neighborhood, and Municipal Scales - EPA is releasing a first-of-its-kind water quality scorecard that will help communities in rural, suburban and urban settings incorporate green infrastructure practices to protect local water quality and improve both the built and natural environment.
+- EPA Tool for Improving Water Quality at the Site, Neighborhood, and Municipal Scales - EPA water quality scorecard that will help communities in rural, suburban and urban settings incorporate green infrastructure practices to protect local water quality and improve both the built and natural environment.
 The Water Quality Scorecard was developed to help local governments identify opportunities to remove barriers and revise and create codes, ordinances, and incentives to better protect water quality.
 Download a copy of the Water Quality Scorecard.

 - Your Water, Your Choice: An on-line Tool - Check out this on-line tool for producing customizable messaging for local officials on options for protecting water quality.
 Visit Your Water Your Decision.